 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of CCAD, see our tuition and fees and room and board pages.

-The student loan default rate at CCAD is 7.4%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at CCAD is 5.9%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-Location of Columbus College of Art and Design
+Get more details about the location of Columbus College of Art and Design.

 Contact details for CCAD are given below.